gal-dmitry/HOLD_DETECTION_PUBLIC/README.md

 ### Description

-This is a public repository containing code for paper ["Text-based detection of on-hold scripts in contact center calls"](https://aircconline.com/abstract/mlaij/11224mlaij01.html).
+This is a public repository containing code for paper ["Text-Based Detection of On-Hold Scripts in Contact Center Calls"](https://aircconline.com/abstract/mlaij/11224mlaij01.html).
 The paper presents a framework for detecting on-hold phrases in client-manager dialogues transcribed using ASR.